 - 1. Type and Level: Efficiency, Key. - 2.
 Rationale, Relevance, Reliability: This indicator shows the percent of responses to request for (technical) compliance assistance within 90 days. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator name clearly identifies what is being measured. - 5.
-Data Source, Collection and Reporting: Data is determined from a log of licensing and registration action requests.
-It is determined daily and reported quarterly or as needed. - 6.
-Calculation Methodology: Dividing the number of requests responded to by the total number of requests received within the requisite time frame.
-Data is collected monthly and quarterly or as needed. - 7.
+Data Source, Collection and Reporting: Requests for compliance assistance are entered into the state's TEMPO360 (formerly Advantage RM) data system..
+Tracking can be accomplished by anyone with access to TEMPO360.
+Data entry occurs after completion of the task (no later than 30 days).
+Data is reported quarterly (or as needed). - 6.
+Calculation Methodology: Analysis of the TEMPO360 data system will allow for reporting of the number of requests relative to the total number of requests received within the requisite time frame.
+The resulting relation will be reported as a percent of responses to requests for compliance assistance within 90 days.
+Data is collected quarterly (or as needed). - 7.
 Scope: The indicator is disaggregated. - 8.
 Caveats: None. - 9.
 Accuracy, Maintenance, Support: This indicator has not been audited by the Legislative Auditor's Office.
-All responses are documented in a database. - 10.
-Responsible Person: Linda Piper linda.piper@la.gov
+All responses are documented in TEMPO360 and data is maintained in an internal MS Excel Spreadsheet.

+10. Responsible Person: Marissa Jimenez